STRENGTH AND HONOR

 “Please let go.
 I want to leave.”

 The bald-headed man squeezed her arm harder, shook her firmly.
-“You'll leave when I say, bitch.” he said.
+“We leave when I say.”

 Then the woman looked up and past him, eyes widening.

 The bald-headed man felt a firm tap on his shoulder, rose and turned just as an immense blow slammed his jaw, hurling him backward over the barstool.
-He lay upon the floor in a crumpled heap.
+He lay crumpled upon the floor like a crashed Stuka.

-The pale young woman stood aghast and amazed.
-“He’s...he's out cold!” she said.
+The pale young woman stood open-mouthed, fingers splayed at her sides.
+“He’s...he's out cold!”

 “You’re welcome,” said Dusty.

-The ringside crowd was raucous and partisan, but Dusty didn’t take offense; the money was the same.
-Still, as he peeked through the curtain he couldn’t help but pity the disheveled old landowners filling the ring with smoke from their Te-Amo cigars, the farmers and ranchers looking for a diversion from their labors, the town merchants, politicians, salesmen, women and children who came to witness one man slugging it out with another.
+The ringside crowd was raucous and partisan, but Dusty didn’t take offense, the money was the same.
+As he peeked through the curtain he glimpsed disheveled old landowners filling the ring with smoke from their Te-Amo cigars, farmers and ranchers looking for a diversion from their labors, town merchants, politicians, salesmen, women and children who came to witness one man slugging it out with another.
 Concession workers catered to them all, hawking popcorn and peanuts, hot dogs, candy, and soda pop.
-It was a racket, alright.

-Dusty returned to his change room, where an elderly Mexican cornerman with missing front teeth fitted and laced his gloves, and waited for the call to ringside.
+Dusty returned to his change room, where an elderly Mexican cornerman with a broken nose and missing front teeth fitted and laced his gloves.

-“How long you been fighting?” asked the cornerman.
+“How long you been fighting, hijo?” asked the cornerman.

 “All my life,” said Dusty.